 From this research I presented a paper at the 42nd Midwest Symposium on Circuits and Systems in Las Cruces, NM in August 1999.
-The paper, which received the " 1999 Myril B. Reed Best Paper Award" was titled "A Fast, Low-Power Logarithm Approximation with CMOS VLSI Implementation."
+The paper, which received the " 1999 Myril B. Reed Best Paper Award was titled "A Fast, Low-Power Logarithm Approximation with CMOS VLSI Implementation."
 This paper can be found in the proceedings of this conference.

-I also received my MS in Computer Engineering from The Air Force Institute of Technology(AFIT) in 1992.
-Thesis title: "A Single-Chip 2Kx8-Bit Pipelined Digital RF Memory Using 2um CMOS VLSI Technology" I presented a portion of this work at the 6th Annual IEEE International ASIC Conference and Exhibit" in Rochester, NY in 1993.
+I also earned my MS in Computer Engineering from The Air Force Institute of Technology(AFIT) in 1992.
+My thesis title was: "A Single-Chip 2Kx8-Bit Pipelined Digital RF Memory Using 2um CMOS VLSI Technology".
+I presented a portion of this work at the 6th Annual IEEE International ASIC Conference and Exhibit" in Rochester, NY in 1993.
 The paper titled "A 2K x 8-bit Single-Chip Digital Radio Frequency Memory" appears in the proceedings of this conference.

 Courses I have been known to teach: